karendolan/paella-opencast/README.md

 Tests
 -----

-To run parent frame communcation tests, do:
+To run parent frame communcation and player router tests, do:

     npm install
     make test-chrome